bitromortac/lndmanage/README.md

 can be saved.
 These annotations will then appear in the `listchannels` views.

 ## Batched Channel Opening
-lndmanage supports batched channel opening support using LND's internal wallet.
-With this command you can specify node pubkeys, amounts, and have coin control to avoid change creation.
-Reserves for anchor commitments are respected or created automatically.
+lndmanage supports batched channel opening wrapping LND's batchopen command.
+With this command you can specify node pubkeys, amounts or a total amount for your channels.

-The `openchannels` command can operate in several ways.
-You only specify the node pubkeys as a minimal input and the tool will automatically connect to the nodes in the channel opening process.
-You may also specify a list of UTXOs which are used as the budget.
-The individual channel capacities can be given either as absolute values, or as relative values (they will be rescaled to the sum of UTXOs), or you can give a total amount, which will be distributed over the new channels.

-Anchor commitments introduce some UX issues with reserving UTXOs that are needed to confirm commitment transactions in time via child-pays-for-parent.
-This is why you won't be able to spend down all funds on newer versions of LND. lndmanage recognizes this case and will not touch small UTXOs that are suitable for reserves, or it will create them.

 ## Support of lncli
 lndmanage supports the native command line interface of `lnd` in interactive mode.